 Think Like Walmart

-Strategically Vary Your Profit Margins + Diversify Your Product Line
+Strategically Vary Profit Margins + Diversify the Product Line

 If you feel the spread your broker is charging for low volume pairs such as CADJPY, GBPCHF, or USDMXN is too great, you may want to do calculations using Realized Volatility OR switch Brokers OR increase your Take Profit amounts – to reduce that perceived or unperceived increase in overhead.
 Keeping track of actual volatility as a means to evaluate Brokers’s overhead spread costs in general is useful.
 Keeping track of actual volatility as a means to evaluate trading any particular pair is a necessity.
 How can it be decided that a spread in a particular pair is too great unless we have this data?